 Here's how it works:

 This is what makes calendar raffles different from regular raffles.
-Supporters aren’t just buying a single shot at a single prize.
-They’re buying ongoing excitement — a reason to check in every day or every week.
-That sustained engagement is gold for nonprofits building community.
+Supporters aren't buying a single shot at a single prize.
+They're buying ongoing excitement — a reason to check in every day or every week.
+That sustained engagement is invaluable for nonprofits building community.
+The calendar itself doubles as a physical reminder of your organization.
+It hangs on someone's wall or sits on their desk for weeks or months, keeping your mission visible.

 Assumes $1,000 prize budget, $2/calendar printing, and $100 in other costs.